backupbrew/switchbrew/Applet Manager services.md

 ##### TryLock

-No input, returns an output u8 bool flag and a handle.
+Takes an input u8 bool flag, returns an output u8 bool flag and a handle.

 Official sw waits on the previously loaded event from [\#GetEvent](#GetEvent "wikilink").
 The output flag indicates whether locking was successful, the user-process can try using this cmd again when flag=false.

+Official sw only uses inflag=false.
 Official sw just closes the output handle.
+The input flag controls whether this returns the output handle.

 ##### Unlock